INFORMSJoC/2023.0322/README.md

 ## Description

-This repository provides an implementation of the regularized diagonal Distance Metric Learning (DML) model, which improves distance metrics, selecting features and conduct grouping effect analysis by rescaling the features.
+This repository provides an implementation of the regularized diagonal Distance Metric Learning (DML) model, which improves distance metrics, selects features, and conducts grouping effect analysis by rescaling the features.
 One characteristic of the proposed model is that it does not pursue linear separability, which is highly unrealistic in financial data.
-Another characteristic of the proposed model is that it does not ommit correlated features when conducting feature selection, and thus not neglect important credit risk sources when used for credit evaluation.
-The implementation of the solver based on Alternating Direction Method of Multipliers(ADMM) makes it suitable for large-scale financial application.
-The repository also provides the scripts, raw data, and experiments results reported in the paper, using real-world data from a Chinese bank.
+Another characteristic of the proposed model is that it does not omit correlated features when conducting feature selection, and thus, does not neglect important credit risk sources when used for credit evaluation.
+The implementation of the solver based on the Alternating Direction Method of Multipliers(ADMM) makes it suitable for large-scale financial applications.
+The repository also provides the scripts, raw data, and experiments results reported in the paper, using a real-world dataset from a Chinese bank.

 This repository includes four folders, **src**, **scripts**, **data**, and **results**.

 ## Source code
-The **src** folder contains the solvers of the regularized diagonal DML problems and the helper modules used to build triplets, formulate optimization problems, and return optimized ressults.
+The **src** folder contains the solvers of the regularized diagonal DML problems and the helper modules used to build triplets, formulate optimization problems, and return optimized results.
 Specifically, the folder contains the following sub-folders:

 The **solver** folder contains the solvers of the regularized diagonal DML problems.

-1. RereDiagDmlADMMDistributed.jl: The main solver of the optimization problem with ADMM-based parallelization.
-It split the problem into smaller ones using blocks of samples, and is suitable for large-scale industrial applications.
+1. RereDiagDmlADMMDistributed.jl: It is the main solver of the optimization problem with ADMM-based parallelization.
+It splits the problem into smaller ones using blocks of samples and is suitable for large-scale industrial applications.
-2. RereDmlLpSolver.jl: The solver based on Linear Programming.
+2. RereDmlLpSolver.jl: The solver is based on Linear Programming.
 It has three typical use cases: (1) The solver of the DML problem when no regularization is used; (2) The solver of the DML problem when L1 regularization is used; (3) The solver of the optimization problem in the first line of the ADMM functions (Eq.
 15).
-3. RereDiagDmlSolverLangMul.jl: The solver based on Lagrange Multiplier Method (Augmented Lagrangian Function).
-It is used to compare the performances with ADMM-based solver.
+3. RereDiagDmlSolverLangMul.jl: The solver is based on Lagrange Multiplier Method (Augmented Lagrangian Function).
+It is used to compare the performances with the ADMM-based solver.
-4. RereDiagDmlSolverPf2.jl: The solver based on Penalty Function Method.
-It is also used to compare the performances with ADMM-based solver.
+4. RereDiagDmlSolverPf2.jl:  The solver is based on Penalty Function Method.
+It is also used to compare the performances with the ADMM-based solver.

 The **rere_dml** folder contains the helper modules to formulate the regularized diagonal Distance Metric Learning (DML) problems.